schollz/faas/README.md

 with the body with the inputs `{"param":"value"}`.

 That's it!
-Because of how URLs are handled, .
-Also, the first time you run it will take ~1 minute while the Docker image is built.
+The first time you run it will take ~1 minute while the Docker image is built.

+## How does it work?

+When you make a `POST`/`GET` request to the `faas` server it will locate the given function and given package and it will generate a Docker container that accepts a JSON input with the parameters and outputs a JSON containing the output variables.
+This Docker container automatically shuts down after some time of inactivity.
+Subsequent requests then will load the previously built container for use.

 ## Host yourself